 Aluminum has been widely used as a go-to seating material for many years.
 It's no surprise as its lightweight and durable properties make it a natural fit for dining spaces.
-What you may not know is that properly building and finishing an aluminum chair is comparable to woodworking, requiring a deft hand to grind, shape, contour, and blend each joint and seam.
+What you may not know is that properly building and finishing an aluminum chair is comparable to woodworking, requiring a deft hand to grind, shape, contour, and blend each joint and creating that signature brushed pattern.

 In fact, some manufacturers, including us, will tell you welding and grinding an aluminum chair is more of an artform and less of a manufacturing process.
 So, to bring this difficult and lustrous skill to light, we're sharing what it takes to build a better aluminum chair.